When Will the Housing Market Crash in Ontario?

 What is the current trend in Ontario’s housing market?

-An influx of new residents
+A reduced amount of new residents

 Will Ontario’s housing market dip this year?